yoelp2k/my-ot/README.md

 ## Automatic bump version

 For each push to main, the version string in `script.js` will be automatically incremented (the patch part).
 Do change the patch number, only the minor/major.

+TODO add info in which azure account this is linked exactly